AdaGold/slack-cli/README.md

 - List users and channels
 - See details about a user or channel
 - Send a message to a user or channel

+To accomplish our goal, every pair will:
+1. Set up a new Slack Workspace, channels, and users just for this project
+2. Write Ruby code to interact with the users and channels from that workspace

 ## Getting Started